 Laying out the power to establish the teen court is a good practice.
-Wyoming state in section 7-13-1203 explains that the Wyoming supreme court lays out the rules for lower courts to set up teen courts in their jurisdictions.
+The state of Wyoming in Section 7-13-1203 explains that the Wyoming Supreme Court lays out the rules for lower courts to set up teen courts in their jurisdictions.
 A municipal court or circuit court judge may establish a teen court program as long as the governing body approves and consents to the program.
 The teen court is defined as a "disposition alternative for teens charged with minor offenses."
-This exact language may not fit all tribes, but is a good example to describe which government branch(es) of tribal government has the power to establish the teen court.
+This exact language may not fit all tribes, but it is a good example to describe which government branch(es) of tribal government has the power to establish the teen court.

-Further, in section 7-13-1205 the Wyoming statute explains that a juvenile court may "establish and offer" a teen court.
-However, the teen court program must follow the acts requirements such as described later in the section "Who Participates?."
+Further, in Section 7-13-1205 the Wyoming statute explains that a juvenile court may "establish and offer" a teen court.
+However, the teen court program must follow the acts requirements such as described later in the section "Who Participates?"